 Keep track of driver performance

 Tracking driver performance and driving could aid in improving last-mile delivery.
 Unsafe drivers can have a negative effect on company expenses and turn into a public relations problem.
 In order to them being on time, the number of deliveries they make and their turnaround time, it is also important to keep an eye on safety and efficiency.
-If your drivers are speeding, they endanger other motorists and pedestrians, are more likely to cause to accidents and are at greater risk to damage a delivery vehicle.
+If your drivers are speeding, they endanger other motorists and pedestrians, are more likely to cause accidents and are at greater risk to damage a delivery vehicle.

 Automate the planning of delivery routes